Phuntsok Wangyal: Biography

 In the 1950s, Phüntsok was the highest-ranking Tibetan in the Chinese Communist Party, and although he spoke fluent Chinese, was habituated to Chinese culture and customs and was completely devoted to the cause of socialism and the Chinese Communist Party, his intensive engagement for the well-being of the Tibetans made him suspicious to his powerful party comrades.

 Eventually, in 1958, he was placed under house arrest and two years later disappeared from the public eye.
-He was imprisoned in solitary confinement in Beijing for the next 18 years.
 During his imprisonment, his wife, a Tibetan Muslim from Lhasa who stayed behind in Beijing with their children, died while she was imprisoned, and all their children were sent to different prisons.
-It was only in 1975 that his family was told that he was still alive and had been incarcerated in a maximum-security prison for political prisoners.
-Unbeknownst to Phüntsok, his younger brother was also imprisoned in Qincheng for 16 years.

-Phüntsok was officially rehabilitated a few years after his release in 1978 but was forced to remain in Beijing without any outside contact.
+Phüntsok was politically rehabilitated a few years after his release in 1978.
 Later, he was offered the position of Chairman of the Tibet Autonomous Region government, which he declined.

 A biography of Phüntsok has been published in English, where he particularly emphasises the need to better understand the interests of the Tibetan people in the context of peace and unity within the People's Republic of China.

 Later, he declared in an open letter to Hu Jintao that he should accommodate for the return of the Dalai Lama to Tibet, suggesting that this gesture would be "... good for stabilizing Tibet."
 In a third letter dated 1 August 2006, he wrote: "If the inherited problem with Tibet continues to be delayed, it is most likely going to result in the creation of 'The Eastern Vatican of Tibetan Buddhism' alongside the Exile Tibetan Government.
 Then the 'Tibet Problem', be it nationally or internationally, will become more complicated and more troublesome."

 In a letter to Hu Jintao in 2007, Phüntsok criticised cadres of the Chinese Communist Party who, to support Dorje Shugden, "make a living, are promoted and become rich by opposing splittism".

 He died on 30 March 2014 at a Beijing hospital.